Is the area under your bathroom vanity a mess? If so, this post is for you!

 4. Think Outside the Bathroom

 Remember how I said my WalMart wandering led to something brilliant?
 I found an acrylic tiered spice rack that is absolutely perfect for hair products!
-You know, if you still have a collection of them after the purging in step 1.

 I had enough room to add some lotions and STILL have some open space for future purchases.
 I’m definitely going to be buying more of these stands for other organizing projects.
 I found the same stand on Amazon if you want one delivered!